-We love to do things spontaneously, which often means that we don’t even plan how we will spend our time in a new place until after we get there.
-So, when we arrived in Kuala Lumpur, we only had a very rough idea of what we wanted to do for our 3 month stay in Malaysia.
+We love to do things spontaneously, which often means that we don’t even plan how we will spend our time in a new place until we get there.
+So, when we arrived in Kuala Lumpur, we only had a very rough idea of what we wanted to do for our 3-month stay in Malaysia.
 All we knew was that we wanted to see the classics, in both Kuala Lumpur itself, as well as in the rest of the country.
-During our first days, we just enjoyed ourselves.
+During our first days, we just relaxed and enjoyed ourselves.
 Yay!
-An apartment, in this marvellous city, for 28 days!
-But the sights in Kuala Lumpur were found quick.
+An apartment, in this marvelous city, for 28 days!
+But the sights in Kuala Lumpur were found quickly.

 James was so happy that he could finally hang up his golf shirts.
 And I was happy to have a bathroom cabinet where I could unpack my lotions and cosmetics.

-After selling our stuff, moving out of our flat and being on the road full-time, we also learned to appreciate some things that we used to take for granted… like, a washing machine!
+After selling our stuff, moving out of our flat, and being on the road full-time, we also learned to appreciate some little things that we used to take for granted… like, a washing machine!

 All we had to do was to open the balcony door and put our laundry inside the washing machine.
 No more searching for a laundromat.
-No more waiting in crazy hot weather or walking back and forth because all the machines were already full.
+And, no more waiting in crazy hot weather or walking back and forth because all the machines were already full!

 Just step out onto our balcony!

 We were enjoying our time and started to make more detailed plans.
 And, what came out of it?